tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 Note that the pure PQC and PQ/T hybrid KEMs defined for HPKE are not authenticated KEMs.
 As a result, only the HPKE Base mode is supported when using these KEMs, in accordance with the HPKE and JOSE/COSE HPKE specifications.

-# AKP Key for Pure PQC and PQ/T Hybrid Algorithms in HPKE
+# AKP Key Type for Use with PQC and PQ/T Hybrid HPKE Algorithms

 This section describes the required parameters for an "AKP" key type, as defined in {{!I-D.ietf-cose-dilithium}}, and its use with pure PQC